wso2/docs-is/en/docs/learn/running-the-mp-jwt-sample.md

 If you try to invoke the endpoints without an authorization header, you will receive an HTTP 401 Unauthorized response.

-If you invoke an endpoint with a token obtained for a user that has no access, you can observe an HTTP 403 Forbidden response.
+If you invoke an endpoint with a token obtained for a user that has no access, you will receive an HTTP 403 Forbidden response.
 For instance, if you try to invoke the /debit endpoint while you only have the Creditor role, you will get HTTP 403 response.